AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

    2. Open the FitFlow home folder.
 Delete the Data folder.

-   3. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size is reset.
+   3. Double-click the jar file. <br>
+   Expected: Shows the GUI with a set of sample contacts.
+The most recent window size and location is retained.

 2. Dealing with corrupted data files